 - Ryujin Suspension Bridge is a pedestrian-only suspension bridge spanning a artificial lake formed behind a dam.
-The bridge is designed in the shape of a dragon and, at 375m long, is Japan’s biggest pedestrian suspension bridge.
+The bridge is designed in the shape of a dragon and, at 375m long, is one of the biggest pedestrian suspension bridge in Japan.

 - Ryujin Bungy Jump

-- At 100m tall, the Ryujin Bungy jump is Japan’s highest year-round bungy jumping site!
+- At 100m tall, the Ryujin Bungy jump is the second highest in Japan year-round bungy jumping site!
 Enjoy dramatic views of the surrounding landscape as you plunge from the bridge to the lake surface below.
 Are you up for the challenge?

 - Ryujin Gorge

-- Outdoor activities such as canoeing and SUP (stand-up paddle boarding) are available on the lake below Ryujin Suspension Bridge.
+- Outdoor activities such as canoeing and boating are available on the lake below Ryujin Suspension Bridge.
 Take in views of the bridge and surrounding nature as you explore the area on the water.
 Instructors are on hand to help meaning all activities are suitable for beginners!